 The IOG uses certain definitions to denote installation directories, and product versions of MSC Nastran.
-The default install\dir of MSC Nastran 2022.1 is as follows:
+The default install dir of MSC Nastran 2023.1 is as follows:

-Linux: /msc/MSC\Nastran/2022.1
+Linux: /msc/MSC_Nastran/2023.1

-Windows: C:\Program Files\MSC.Software\MSC\Nastran\2022.1
+Windows: C:\Program Files\MSC.Software\MSC_Nastran\2023.1

-install_dir The full path to the directory used in the installation Example: The system RC file is install_dir/conf/nast20221rc. doc_install_dir The full path The full path to the directory used in documentation/example installation.
-Example: Example: The documentation subdirectory is doc_install_dir/doc prod_ver The Product and Version of MSC Nastran Example: For MSC Nastran 2022.1 prod_ver=msc20221 vernum The version number.
-For MSC Nastran 2022.1, this is 20221 arch The architecture of the platform.
+install_dir The full path to the directory used in the installation Example: The system RC file is install_dir/conf/nast20231rc. doc_install_dir The full path to the directory used in documentation/example installation.
+Example: The documentation subdirectory is doc_install_dir/doc prod_ver The Product and Version of MSC Nastran Example: For MSC Nastran 2023.1 prod_ver=msc20231 vernum The version number.
+For MSC Nastran 2023.1, this is 20231 arch The architecture of the platform.

-Example: win64i8 for Windows 64 version Example: linux64_rhe77i8 for Linux 64 version nast_ver The comman d used to run Nastran Example: For MSC Nastran 2022.1 nast_ver=nast20221
+Example: win64i8 for Windows 64 version

+Example: linux64i8 for Linux 64 version

+nast_ver The comman d used to run Nastran

+Example: For MSC Nastran 2023.1 nast_ver=nast20231